Story Setting Ideas for Writers: Fantastic Places Make for Fantastic Tales

 Cool Story Settings Are Just As Important As Characters

-Coming up with a good story setting for your character's fable to take place in is just as important (some would say more important) as the story or character itself.
+Coming up with a good story setting for your character's fable to take place in is just as important (some would say more important) than the story or character itself.
 Can a story be written without a cool place as a setting?
 Sure, it can, but why would you want to.
-Memorable and unique surroundings will give your entire universe or world more depth and something your audience can relate to.
+Memorable and unique surroundings will give your entire world more depth and something your audience can relate to.
 In my opinion it is a vital part to the whole.

 Because of the nature of this list, I'm sure they'll be people who visit who are looking for travel or vacation ideas and advice instead of writing ideas, and that's perfectly fine.
 They're likely to find lots of great suggestions for natural and man-made wonders as well as roadside attractions and unusual places.
 Just keep in mind that I'm making this lens from the point of view of a writer, with the express purpose of story improvement.

 Although you're likely to find lots of places you'd like to visit before you die, this article is in essence an idea lens, not an information lens.
 I've kept the destination info to a minimum, so I can fit as many as I can on the list.
 It's going to be up to you to delve deeper into the place you're interested in to see if you want to use it in your story or experience it in your life.
-Thanks for stopping by and keep on writing.
+Thanks for visiting and keep on writing.

 Photo courtesy of Kenzoka / flickr.

 Cool Places To Visit - Story Setting Ideas For Your Tale

 Abiod Valley (Algeria): A lush, green river running through a barren and desolate landscape.

 Ahaggar Mountains (Algeria): Some of the oldest rocks in Africa.